About Us

 Structure

 Goodwill Industries of the Greater Chattanooga Area is an innovative and sustainable social enterprise that utilizes its resale strategies to provide training to people with disabilities and other barriers to employment such as multi-generational poverty, history of incarceration, and limited education and work experience.
-Goodwill accepts clothing and other household goods from the public and sells these donated items in 16 community-based stores.
+Goodwill accepts clothing and other household goods from the public and sells these donated items in multiple community-based stores.
 Revenue from the sale of these goods goes directly toward supporting and growing critical local programs and job placement services.

 Goodwill is an autonomous 501(c)(3) nonprofit organization and is a member agency of Goodwill Industries International and the United Way of Greater Chattanooga.
 Chattanooga Goodwill is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) and serves 23 counties in Southeast Tennessee and Northwest Georgia.